chryosolo/FsPokerDojo/README.md

 * (Score of 6) **Flush**:
   * Hand has cards of only a single suit
   * Example: 2♥ 4♥ 6♥ 9♥ [J]♥ ( no cards are ignored in this category )
-  * The highest card value is the rank, and there is no kicker
+  * The highest card value is the rank, and remaining ranks are kickers
   * There are 5,108 possible hands, for a likelihood of 0.196%
 * (Score of 5) **Straight**:
   * Hand has card values that are all unique and are all adjacent